paul-ollis/vim-vpe/docs/guide/plugins.rst

 Loading
 -------

-VPE plug-ins are loaded after Vim completes it normal starup an plug-in loading (by using the :vim:`VimEnter` auto command).
+VPE plug-ins are loaded after Vim completes it normal startup an plug-in loading (by using the :vim:`VimEnter` auto command).

 VPE scans the vpe_plugins directory for auto-loadable plug-in modules and packages.
-Each plug-in found is loaded by simply importing it as a sub-module or sub-pakage of the ``vpe_plugins`` namespace package.
+Each plug-in found is loaded by simply importing it as a sub-module or sub-package of the ``vpe_plugins`` namespace package.
 For example if your plugin file is my_plugin.py then VPE will effectively import it as:

 .. code-block:: py